apache/nuttx/graphics/README.txt

   is selected when CONFIG_NX_MULTIUSER is defined in the NuttX configuration file.

 graphics/nxtoolkit
-  This is where the NXTOOLKIT implementation will reside.
+  This is where the NXTOOLKIT implementation resides.
+This toolkit is built on top of NX and works with either the single-user or multi-user NX version.
+See include/nuttx/nxtk.h

 graphics/nxwidgets
-  This is where the NXWIDGETS implementation will reside.
+  At one time, I planned to put NXWIDGETS implementation here, but not anymore.